-Whether something goes on a blacklist or a greylist depends on what attribute it is you want to block, and why.
-If it’s a residential IP address (which changes frequently), you might want to do a 7-day block (which would mean putting the IP address on a greylist).
-On the other hand, if you have a credit card number that you know is stolen, to the blacklist it goes.
-To learn more about blacklists, greylists, and how to use them to prevent chargebacks, head here.
+Whether something goes on a blocklist depends on what attribute it is you want to block, and why.
+If it’s a residential IP address (which changes frequently), you might want to do a 7-day block (which would mean putting the IP address on a blocklist with a TTL setup).
+On the other hand, if you have a credit card number that you know is stolen, to the blocklist it goes.
+To learn more about blocklists and how to use it to prevent chargebacks, head here.

 2FA, or “two factor authentication,” relies on a second factor to verify a person’s identity.
 Example: a user logs in, enters their password, and is then sent a six-digit code via text message.
 They enter in the code to prove their identity, making it harder for someone to steal a password and log in (since the thief would need access to both the password and the phone to successfully log in).

 You can make use of this in two ways:

 - Setting up 2FA for you and your team, making it harder for someone to hack your store.
 (To read about how this works in Rebilly, head here.)